ljuti/polymux/README.md

 ## Current Status

-✅ **Production Ready**: Complete options trading functionality with comprehensive error handling
+✅ **Production Ready**: Complete options trading and stock market data functionality with comprehensive error handling
+✅ **Complete Stock Market Data**: Real-time quotes, historical OHLC data, market snapshots, ticker discovery, and portfolio analysis tools
-✅ **Fully Tested**: 268 tests covering all components, API endpoints, and edge cases
+✅ **Fully Tested**: **331 tests** covering all components, API endpoints, edge cases, and user behavioral workflows
+✅ **BDD Testing Approach**: Behavioral specs focused on real user investment research and analysis scenarios
-✅ **Completely Documented**: All classes and methods documented with examples
+✅ **Completely Documented**: All classes and methods documented with practical examples and usage patterns
-✅ **Type Safe**: Immutable data structures prevent runtime errors
+✅ **Type Safe**: Immutable data structures prevent runtime errors and ensure data integrity
 ✅ **Flexible Configuration**: Multiple configuration options for different environments

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).